Debra Morgan

 Debra Morgan (spelled Deborah in the novels) is a fictional character created by Jeff Lindsay for his Dexter book series.
-In Lindsay's novels, she first appeared in Darkly Dreaming Dexter and was featured in every novel in the series.
+In Lindsay's novels, she first appeared in Darkly Dreaming Dexter (2004) and was featured in every novel in the series.
 In the television series based on Lindsay's books, she is mainly portrayed by Jennifer Carpenter in Dexter and New Blood, and as a younger version of herself by Molly Brown in Original Sin.

 Debra is the adoptive sister of the series' antihero protagonist Dexter Morgan.

 Character history

 Early life

 Debra was born to Doris (Kathrin Lautner Middleton) and Harry Morgan (James Remar) on December 7, 1979.
-She is the sister to Dexter Morgan (Michael C. Hall), whom Harry legally adopted after initially fostering Dexter immediately after rescuing him from the scene of his mother's murder when he was just 3 years old, several years before Debra was born.
+She is the sister to Dexter Morgan (Michael C. Hall), whom Harry legally adopted after initially fostering Dexter immediately after rescuing him from the scene of his mother's murder when he was three years old, several years before Debra was born.
 A tough, foul-mouthed tomboy, she craved her father's attention and envied Dexter for the amount of time Harry spent with him, unaware that Harry was training him to be a vigilante serial killer.

 When Debra was a teenager, her mother died of cancer.
 From then on, she decided to become a homicide detective, like her father, and took Harry's gun to practice shooting.
 Dexter found out and told Harry, who punished her.
 Hurt, Debra told Dexter that she wished that Harry had never brought him home.
 She was immediately remorseful for saying it, however, and apologized.

-Debra was devastated when Harry died of an apparently accidental overdose of heart medication - unaware that he in fact committed suicide, unable to live with having trained Dexter to get away with murder.
+Debra was devastated when Harry died of an apparently accidental overdose of heart medication – unaware that he in fact committed suicide, unable to live with having trained Dexter to get away with murder.
 Soon afterward, she joined the Miami-Metro Police Department, where he had worked.
 She spent three years in patrol and then another two years in vice before being promoted by Captain Tom Matthews (Geoff Pierson) (a friend of her father), becoming a Homicide officer at the start of the first season.

 Debra is characterized as smart and capable, yet unsure of herself, and so she relies upon Dexter's seemingly limitless expertise on murderers to solve difficult cases.
 Initially assigned to Vice, she is desperate to be transferred to Homicide.
 After Matthews promotes her, she starts to grow self-confident, relying less on Dexter's abilities and more on her own.